AnujaDalal/simple-deck/README.md

 3) Change director to simple-deck-master folder.

-4) Run mvn install or mvn test from command line.
+4) Run mvn install or mvn test from command line or from IDE.